FlowFuse/website/src/blog/2024/11/why-point-to-point-connection-is-dead.md

 ---
-title: "UNS: Why Point-to-point Connection is Dead"
+title: The Death of Point-to-Point: Why You Need a Unified Namespace"
-subtitle: Why the Traditional Point-to-Point Connection Model is Holding Back Manufacturing Innovation and How Unified Namespace (UNS) Can Transform Factory Operations
+subtitle: Traditional Point-to-Point Connection Model is Holding Back Manufacturing Innovation - Unified Namespace (UNS) Can Transform Factory Operations
 description: Learn why point-to-point connections are outdated in modern manufacturing and how a Unified Namespace (UNS) simplifies system integration, enhances data sharing, and improves scalability and security.
 date: 2024-11-25
 authors: ["sumit-shinde"]